 If you're fortunate enough to be eating with a local you’ll navigate the menu easily.
 If you're clueless just take a stab in the dark -- it’s all good.
 The salads are exemplary, especially the goi ngo sen (lotus stem salad with shrimp and pork).

 Pots and Pans

-Founded by graduates from KOTO -- a Hanoi restaurant that works to train homeless and disadvantaged children in hospitality skills -- Pots and Pans is one of the city’s best dining venues.
+Founded by graduates from KOTO -- a Hanoi restaurant that works to train homeless and disadvantaged children in hospitality skills -- Pots and Pans is one of Hanoi's best restaurants.

 The food blends fresh Vietnamese produce with international cooking techniques and presentation.
 Dishes such as pork hock croquettes and Australian beef rolled in betel leaf prove that "fusion" is still a culinary style with lots of territory to explore.